nikodunk/blog/content/how-to-chain-functions-with-await-async.md

   let fields = getFieldsFromRequest(req); // sync
   let courseId = extractCourseIdFromEmailAddress(fields); // sync
   let courseEmail = await getEmailOfCourseWithCourseId(courseId); // async
-  let savedToCloud = await saveToCloudFirestore(fields, courseEmail, courseId); // async
-  let sentEmail = await sendEmailWithSendgrid(fields, courseEmail);  // async
-  res.status(200).send(savedToCloud, sentEmail); // Once sentEmail and saveToCloud have been returned (aka promises have been resolved, aka their functions have been run), res.send() will run so Firebase/SendGrid know that func worked.
+  let savedToCloud = await saveToCloudFirestore(fields, courseEmail, courseId); // async, will run once courseEmail above has been populated (aka Promise has been returned) let sentEmail = await sendEmailWithSendgrid(fields, courseEmail);  // async, will also run once courseEmail above has been populated (aka Promise has been returned) res.status(200).send(savedToCloud, sentEmail); // will run once sentEmail and saveToCloud have been returned (aka their Promises have been resolved).
 });

 // Helper functions below